Just a short while ago, robots were the stuff of fiction.

 When it comes to marketing automation, AI can free up valuable human marketers' time -- and quickly create more targeted marketing materials that convert better among customers.

-6) Social Media
+8. Social Media Feed Personalization

 What's wonderful about social media is its ability to connect people from around the world to talk about and share topics or stories they care about.
 It's something users have clearly gleaned to -- considering that global social media users number in the billions.